severalnines/docs/components.rst

 ``replication_failover_whitelist=<string>``

 * Comma separated list of MySQL slaves which should be used as potential master candidates.
+If no server on the whitelist is available (up/connected) the failover will fail.
 If this variable is set, only those hosts will be considered.
 This parameter takes precedence over ``replication_failover_blacklist``.
 * Example: ``replication_failover_whitelist=192.168.1.11,192.168.1.12``

 ``replication_failover_blacklist=<string>``